sagebei/cdl/README.md

 - Hash a set of brother CDs such that all the CDs in it have the same hash number.
 - etc.

-CDL is a header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
+CDL is a flexible header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.

 ## Get started with C++